The best APS-C compact cameras in 2023: top image quality in your pocket

 Assuming you can live without much/any optical zoom, the only other consideration with an APS-C compact is battery life.
-APS-C sensors are relatively thirsty, which isn't a problem when they're powered by a beefy DSLR battery, but a compact camera only has space for a compact battery, resulting in a short battery life of around 200-250 shots.
+APS-C sensors are relatively thirsty, which isn't a problem when a mirrorless camera battery powers them, but a compact camera only has space for a compact battery, resulting in a short battery life of around 200-250 shots.

 The best APS-C compact cameras